aott01/LED7Clock/README.md

 - python3
 - Adafruit driver libraries

-Center colon and top-right dot are implemented (confusing, incomplete) in adafruit_ht16k33/segments.py .
+Center colon dots implementation in adafruit_ht16k33/segments.py was missing for BigSeg7x4.
+Locally patched for adding a colon_dots function when initializing the display as BigSeg7x4 vs. Seg7x4 for which a colon() function existed.

 Code is meant to run inside a python venv of the unpriv "pi" user, started as a systemd service at boot.